 Here are my five favorite brain secrets for healthy aging.

 Choose an activity you enjoy.
 If you enjoy it, you will do it.

 Exercise (especially aerobic exercise) brings blood and oxygen to the brain.
-When you bring blood and oxygen to the brain, you nurture and prepare your mind for learning and, best of all, stimulate the happy brain chemicals serotonin, dopamine, and norepinephrine and reduce the stress hormone cortisol.
+When you bring blood and oxygen to the brain, you nurture and prepare your mind for learning and, best of all, stimulate the happy brain chemicals.
+These chemicals will improve mood and energy, give you that “runners high,” releases feelings of happiness and pleasure, heightens your ability to stay alert and focus along with reducing the stress hormone cortisol.

-If you can, mix in exercises that will challenge complex motor skills.
+And, when you can, mix in exercises that will challenge complex motor skills, something that will push you out of your comfort zone.
 These types of activities are excellent for brain building.

-The motor skills you want to focus on are:
+The motor skills to focus on are exercises that challenge: